tanzeelkazi/hosts-manager/README.md

 ## Configuration
 The module configuration is under `./config.py`.
 It has comments to make it as self-explanatory as possible.

+### Manual hosts configuration
-Manual host mapping configuration is under `./hosts_maps/`.
-The script consumes any file ending in `_conf.py` as a configuration file.
+Manual host mapping configuration is placed under `./hosts_maps/`.
+The script consumes any file in this directory ending in `_conf.py` as a configuration file.
 See `./hosts_maps/00-default_conf.py` to start adding your hosts.

 ### config.py
 The config file is a collection of variables that dictates the behavior of the script.